 The Hierarchy of Susceptibility

 It is well understood that in nature, some microorganisms are harder to kill than others, whether by heat or by chemicals.
-Based on their difficulty to be killed and eliminated, it is, therefore, possible to rank microorganisms in a hierarchy of being susceptible to certain sterilisation or disinfection procedures, in the language of microbiology this is known as ‘The Hierarchy of Susceptibility’ and is illustrated in the graphic below.
+Based on their difficulty to be killed and eliminated, it is, therefore, possible to rank microorganisms in a hierarchy of being susceptible to certain sterilization or disinfection procedures, in the language of microbiology this is known as ‘The Hierarchy of Susceptibility’ and is illustrated in the graphic below.

 As indicated above, it can be seen that bacterial spores from the Bacillus and Clostridium species and protozoan cysts from the Cryptosporidium species sit at the very top of this hierarchy in being the most resilient and resistant to either heat or chemicals and are therefore the most difficult to kill.
 Conversely, it can be seen that enveloped viruses such as the Coronavirus, Distemper, Herpes and Influenza sit at the very bottom of this hierarchy and are therefore the least resilient to heat or chemical treatments and thus, are the most susceptible to treatment and therefore the easiest to kill.

-Biological indicators are considered to be the ‘Gold Standard’ of assurance because they actually test a sterilisers ability to eliminate specific strains of highly resistant organisms.
-For example, steam autoclaves are tested with Geobacillus stearothermophilus spores, while ethylene oxide gas, dry heat and gas plasma sterilisation processes are tested with Bacillus atrophaeus spores.
+Biological indicators are considered to be the ‘Gold Standard’ of assurance because they actually test a sterilizer’s ability to eliminate specific strains of highly resistant organisms.
+For example, steam autoclaves are tested with Geobacillus stearothermophilus spores, while ethylene oxide gas, dry heat, and gas plasma sterilization processes are tested with Bacillus atrophaeus spores.
 It is then an empirically tested assumption that if the process being was capable of killing these highly resilient organisms, it was going to effectively kill any other type of organism which by default would be located further down the hierarchy of susceptibility than the chosen biological indicators.

 Similarly, if a chemical disinfectant can be reliable tested to kill and eliminate organisms at the peak of the hierarchy, then it is a given that it will effectively and totally eradicate all organisms on the lower tiers of the hierarchy.
-To put this in context, if a chemical disinfectant were to be tested under laboratory conditions and unequivocally proven to be totally effective in killing bacterial spores, protozoan cysts, mycobacteria and non-enveloped viruses, then it would be a scientifically proven given that the same disinfectant would kill fungi, vegetative bacteria and enveloped viruses even more effectively.
+To put this in context, if a chemical disinfectant were to be tested under laboratory conditions and unequivocally proven to be totally effective in killing bacterial spores, protozoan cysts, mycobacteria, and non-enveloped viruses, then it would be a scientifically proven given that the same disinfectant would kill fungi, vegetative bacteria and enveloped viruses even more effectively.

 - Mitigating the Risk of Coronavirus Infection with the Best Housekeeping Protocols